A Scenario Approach to the Robustness of Nonconvex-Nonconcave Minimax Problems: The Scenario Minimax Problem

 \begin{defn} The probability of violation $V:\mathbb{R}^{p+q} \to [0,1]$ of a point $(x,y)$ is defined as

 \end{defn}

-Definition \ref{def:probobility_of_violation} quantifies the risk that a point $(x,y)$ in the scenario minimax problem \eqref{eq:scenario_minimax_def} may be infeasible for some $\theta \in \Theta$.
+Definition \ref{def:probobility_of_violation} quantifies the risk that a solution $(x,y)$ to the scenario minimax problem \eqref{eq:scenario_minimax_def} is infeasible w.r.t. a new constraint $\mathcal{X}_{\Tilde{\delta}}$.
 Central concepts in the scenario approach also include \emph{support list} and \emph{complexity}, defined as follows.